 The IPSASB develops accounting standards and guidance for use by public sector entities.
 The structures and processes that support the operations of the IPSASB are facilitated by the International Federation of Accountants (IFAC).
 The IPSASB’s Strategic Objective is:

-Strengthening public financial management and knowledge globally through increasing adoption of accrual-based International Public Sector Accounting Standards™ (IPSAS™) by:
+Strengthening Public Financial Management (PFM) globally through increasing adoption of accrual-based International Public Sector Accounting Standards® (IPSAS®).

 - Developing and maintaining IPSAS and other high-quality financial reporting guidance for the public sector; and

-- Raising awareness of the IPSASs and the benefits of their adoption.
+- Raising awareness of IPSAS and the benefits of accrual adoption.

-The IPSASB follows a very structured and public due process in the development of all IPSASs.
-This process provides the opportunity for all those interested in financial reporting in the public sector, including those preparers and users directly affected by the IPSASs, to make their views known to the IPSASB, and ensure that their views are considered in the standard-setting development process.
+The IPSASB follows an open and transparent due process to ensure that IPSAS are developed in the public interest.
+This process provides the opportunity for all those interested in public sector financial reporting, including those directly affected by the Standards, to make their views known to the IPSASB, and ensures that all views are considered in the standard-setting development process.

-In 2015 following the report of the IPSASB Governance Review Group, the Public Interest Committee (PIC) was established.
+Following the report of the IPSASB Governance Review Group in 2015, the Public Interest Committee (PIC) was established.
 The PIC’s remit is to provide assurance that the IPSASB’s standard-setting activities are in the public interest by providing recommendations on: